ytorg/Yotter/README.md

     - `cd Parasitter`
 4. Change to this branch:
    - `git checkout dev-indep`
-5. [Optional] Prepare a virtual environment and activate it:
+5. [Optional] Prepare a virtual environment and activate it (Recommended):

    > Python lets you create virtual environments.
 This allows you to avoid installing all the `pip` packages on your system.
    If you don't mind about that, you can jump to step **5.** and ignore everything about "[env]".